lyft/flinkk8soperator/README.md

 *Beta*

-The operator is in use for some less-crtical jobs at Lyft.
+The operator is in use for some less-critical jobs at Lyft.
 At this point the focus is on testing and stability While in Beta, we will attempt to limit the number of backwards-incompatible changes, but they may still occur as necessary.

 ## Prerequisites
-* Version >= 1.9 of Kubernetes.
+* Version >= 1.10 of Kubernetes (versions < 1.13 require `--feature-gates=CustomResourceSubresources=true`)
 * Version >= 1.7 of Apache Flink.

 ## Overview